sourcegraph/handbook/content/departments/sales/sales-enablement/running-batch-changes-server-side-beta/index.md

   - Run large batch changes faster by distributing them across an autoscaled pool of compute instances.
   - For example, a complex Java refactor could take 15 min to run per repository.
 Running it on a 1000 repositories would take 250 hours, which is an unreasonable amount of time.
 Distributing that to 20 executors would result in a much more reasonable runtime of 12h30.
 - **Shorter iterations, better development experience**.
 Get a better debugging experience, with logs being streamed directly into Sourcegraph.
 Fire and forget: start your batch change run, do something else on your local machine, and get back to it later.
-- Trade-off a little more setup for the Sourcegraph admin, against less setup for users (no local `src-cli`).
+- **For admins:** Trade-off a little more setup for the Sourcegraph admin, against less setup for users (no local `src-cli`).
 Many end users get errors due to their local docker setup, slowing them down and requiring their Sourcegraph admin or Developer Experience team to step in.
-Running batch changes server-side removes that failure mode.
+Running batch changes server-side removes that failure mode and let admins provide a better experience to their Sourcegraph users and lighten support load.

 ## What customers are most likely to benefit?